 Neighbors Helping Neighbors End Hunger

 The Heights Interfaith Ministries Food Pantry opened its doors June 25, 2009 to serve Houston families.
-Since that time, we have served more than 166,000 individuals and 43,000 families.
-We are 100% funded by donations and 100% volunteer-based with more than 30,000 volunteer hours since opening.
-Our youngest volunteer is 4 and our oldest is 92.
+Since that time, we have served more than 196,000 individuals and 53,000 families.
+We are 100% funded by donations and 100% volunteer-based with more than 45,000 volunteer hours since opening.

 We are a “Client Choice” Pantry, which means that our clients make their own food selections with the help of volunteers.
-We provide meat, eggs, produce and toiletries with each order.
-With the help of the community, we have continually grown to serve the needs of the neighbors.
-We are open Thursdays from 5 p.m. to 7 p.m. and Saturdays from 10 a.m. to noon.
+We strive to provide meat, eggs, produce and toiletries with each order.
+With the help of the community, we have continually grown to serve the changing needs of the neighbors.
+We are open Thursdays from 4 PM to 5:30 PM and Saturdays from 10 AM to Noon.
+We serve residents of all ZIP codes in Houston, Texas.

 Our funding comes from donations from our sponsor community organizations, member churches, individuals, and annual fundraising events.
 Heights Interfaith Ministries (HIM) is a corporation organized in Texas and has a not-for-profit 501(c)3 tax status with the federal government.